Table of Contents

 - Shared VPC allows an organization to connect resources from multiple projects to a common VPC network so that they can communicate with each other securely and efficiently using internal IPs from that network HINT: VLAN attachments and Cloud Routers for Interconnect must be created in the host project

-- Understand the concept internal and external IPs and the difference between static and ephemeral IPs
+- Understand the concept of internal and external IPs and the difference between static and ephemeral IPs

 - VPC Subnets support primary and secondary (alias) IP range